justinjabo250/Understanding-Microsoft-Excel-s-architecture-Project/README.md

   In Excel, we can use formulas simply by typing “=Formula Name(Arguments)” to use predefined Excel formulas.

-  Here i have included Some of the commonly used formulas here:
+  I've listed a few of the often used formulas here:

 . =SUM(Arg1: Arg2): It is used to find the sum of all the numeric data specified in the given range of numbers.
 . =COUNT(Arg1: Arg2):  It is used to count all the number of cells(it will count only number) specified in the given range of numbers.